 Dreamy and creamy are the words that describe Vitamix soups.
 Puréed soups are the culinary equivalent of a warm hug – cozy, comforting, and soothing.
-Even better, all the Vitamix soup recipes I am going to share with you rely on a wide range of seasonal produce, including broccoli, cauliflower, peppers, tomatoes, squashes, and many more.
+The best part?
+Making puréed soups is as easy as using a blender.
+Well, as easy as making soup and then using a blender.

 Soup is a regular occurrence in our house all year round – cooling and refreshing in the summer; warming and nourishing in the winter.
 A few years ago, I got into the habit of making soup on a daily basis.
 My family learned to anticipate it, and we have been consistently bringing new soups into the rotation to stand alongside our favorites.

 The “favorites” are primarily puréed soups.
-I don’t even have to ask my kids what type of soup they want because the answer is always the same “it doesn’t matter as long as it’s puréed”.
-So, what is the trick to making the most mouth-watering creamy soups?
+I don’t even have to ask my kids what type of soup they want because the answer is always the same – “the ones you make in your Vitamix!”

-A high-speed blender, such as the Vitamix, is your best bet for the creamiest soup around.
-Sure, you can use a standard or an immersion blender, but high-speed blenders* are simply more powerful.
-That means they can effortlessly blend tough, stringy, and/or fibrous ingredients (such as kale, parsley, ginger …) and deliver the texture you’re looking for.
+A high-speed blender is your best best for the creamiest soup around.
+Sure, you can use a standard or an immersion blender, but high-speed blenders are simply more powerful.
+They can effortlessly blend tough, stringy, and fibrous ingredients, such as kale, parsley, or ginger, and deliver the texture you’re looking for.

 Tips for Making Blended Soups

-Another way to get creative is by using toppings.
-Chopped herbs like parsley, cilantro, chives, or basil are great for adding another flavor dimension as well as some texture.
-For even more texture, throw in some crunchy croutons, toasted seeds, chopped nuts, or even hard-roasted vegetables.
+A great way to get creative with puréed soups is to use toppings.
+Chopped fresh herbs, such as chives or scallions add not only flavor, but also texture.
+For even more texture, top the soup with homemade sourdough bread croutons, toasted seeds, chopped nuts, or even hard-roasted vegetables.
 For an extra kick, stir in hot sauce or sprinkle a little bit of cayenne pepper on top.

 Since soups are one of the easiest meals to freeze, it pays off to make a large batch and freeze some for later.
 Many of the rules for freezing soup come down to holding back the ingredients that won’t freeze well (pretty much anything except for dairy) and then adding them back in when you reheat the soup later.